Machine Learning with Confidential Computing: A Systematization of Knowledge: Confidential Computing and Trusted Execution Environments

 By considering a stronger adversary who has full access to the host privileged system stacks~\cite{cctechnical}, Confidential Computing significantly reduces the trusted computing base (TCB).
 By default, TEEs assume that the attacker controls the host OS/hypervisor as well as the host applications executing in userspace.
 She could, for example, access and corrupt the host OS kernel and process resources (\eg~memory, threads, network, files, and locks).
 Hence, the adversary can be the service provider, the device owner itself, malicious third-party software installed on the devices, or a malicious or compromised host OS/hypervisor.
 Under such an environment, they can perform any possible white-/black-box or confidentiality-/integrity-related attacks.

 Confidential Computing enables trust between mutually mistrusting components by utilizing (preferable hardware-based, attested) TEEs~\cite{whitepapertee}.
 Chip manufacturers usually have different realizations for their own chip structure.
 As an example, Arm designs its TEEs as an isolated environment running in parallel with the host OS (also known as the rich OS), allowing to securely store data and execute arbitrary code on an untrusted device, with reasonably good performance, through protected and measured memory compartments.
 Thus, one can demand a remote TEE to perform computation on her (sensitive) code and/or data without revealing them to the TEE's host.
-Few TEEs could also extend the level of Hardware-based isolation to peripherals and persistence storage~\cite{guan2017trustshadow,bahmani2021cure}.
+Few TEEs, \eg~AWS Nitro Cards~\cite{ccnitroenclaves}, could also extend the level of Hardware-based isolation to peripherals and persistence storage~\cite{guan2017trustshadow,bahmani2021cure} via a range of trusted PCIe interfaces or TEE-IO/device interfaces like TDISP (TEE Device Interface Security Protocol), IDE (Integrity and Data Encryption), SPDM (Secure Protocol and Data Model), which consequently By extending the trust boundary to cover more system components~\cite{kaplan2023hardware}.

 The recent commoditization of TEEs both in high-end and low-end mobile devices makes it an ideal candidate to achieve confidentiality and integrity in ML.
 However, if the code inside an enclave has vulnerabilities, TEEs do not guarantee the protection of the integrity and confidentiality of that computation.
 Consequently, the attacker may be able to exploit weaknesses in TEEs system~\cite{10.5555/3241189.3241231} and their interfaces/APIs in such conditions~\cite{khandaker2020coin,10.1145/3319535.3363206}.

 However, TEEs are vulnerable to various side- and covert-channel attacks~\cite{Chen2021voltpillager, li2022systematic}, physical attacks~\cite{Lipp2021Platypus}, confused deputy attacks~\cite{machiry2017boomerang}, Denial-of-Service (DoS) attacks, etc~\cite{cerdeira2020sok, xia2022secret}.
 These attack vectors are hard to defend against in the standard TEE threat models~\cite{singh2021enclaves} and are considered out-of-scope attacks, although we briefly discuss these attacks and corresponding defenses in the discussion section.